-ov copan Command Overview
+ov_copan Command Overview

-- "Run ov copan From the Owner Node" on page 19
+- "Run ov_copan From the Owner Node" on page 23

-- "Syntax to Format a RAID Set" on page 20
+- "Format a RAID Set" on page 24

-- "Syntax to Create Volumes" on page 21
+- "Create Volumes" on page 25

-- "Syntax to Display Information" on page 21
+- "Display Information" on page 25

-For more information, see "Naming Conventions" on page 8 and the ov_copan(8) man page.
+For more information, see "Naming Conventions" on page 13 and the ov_copan(8) man page.

-Run ov copan From the Owner Node
+Run ov_copan From the Owner Node

-You must run the ov_copan(8) command from the node that you want to own the shelf (the owner node).
+You must run the $ov_copan(8)$ command from the node that you want to own the shelf (the owner node).
 DMF will use the owner node to perform migrations and recalls on that shelf.
 (In a high-availability environment, ownership is transferred as part of HA failover.)

-Syntax to Format a RAID Set
+Format a RAID Set